MITHaystack/VariantDBSCAN/README.md

 [[preprint]](http://www.mit.edu/~gowanloc/publications/preprints/Gowanlock2017TPDS_VDBSCAN.pdf)

 ![alt text](https://github.com/MITHaystack/VariantDBSCAN/blob/master/img/VDBSCAN.png)
+Figure: Relative performance gains utilizing all of the optimizations over the sequential implementation on space weather TEC datasets.
+Values over the black line indicate a performance improvement.
+The red line indicates the performance gain from index optimizations only.

-Acknowledgements: This software has been created in projects supported by the US National Science Foundation and NASA.
+Acknowledgments: This software has been created in projects supported by the US National Science Foundation and NASA.